opendcs/codeanalysis-gutters/README.md

 This is the README for your extension "pmd-gutters".
 After writing up a brief description, we recommend including the following sections.

+(This will get filled in eventually, I'm still learning how these extensions work.)

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.